Georgian wine PDO

 Vazisubani

-Vazisubani is a Kakheti PDO renowned for its dry white wines made from Rkatsiteli and Kakhuri Mtsvane.
-These wines are aromatic and elegant, showing citrus, floral, and stone-fruit notes with a crisp, balanced finish that reflects the Alazani Valley's microclimate.
+Vazisubani is a Kakheti PDO best known for refined dry white wines made from Rkatsiteli and Kakhuri Mtsvane.
+These wines are fresh and aromatic, offering citrus, floral, and stone-fruit notes with a clean, well-balanced finish shaped by the Alazani Valley's unique microclimate.

 Learn more